10 Guns Sitting on Shelves in 2026 (Dealers Are Stuck With These)

 Frequently Asked Questions

-The Radical Firearms RF-15, a budget AR-15, suffers from inconsistent quality control.
-Common problems include over-torqued barrel nuts, misaligned gas blocks, and brittle components, compromising its reliability and value.
+Budget AR-15s, like the Radical Firearms RF-15 mentioned, can suffer from inconsistent quality control.
+Common problems include over-torqued barrel nuts, misaligned gas blocks, and the use of brittle components that compromise reliability and longevity.

 More Reviews Videos You Might Like